Aussie news outlet slams rumours of Prime Minister Jacinda Ardern's contention for Nobel Peace Prize

 The thought of Prime Minister Jacinda Ardern possibly being up for a Nobel Peace Prize does not sit well with at least some in the Australian media.

+Speaking to fellow broadcaster Sky News Australia host Peta Credlin, commentator Gemma Tognini said of the Kiwi PM: "It's very, very cute for her to come to another country and morally posturise the way she has been.

+"I don't know if it were in reciprocal circumstances, whether it would be tolerated nor appreciated."

-Suggestions of any contention for the top award were discussed in a segment on Sky News Australia while the PM was in the country meeting her Australian counterpart, Scott Morrison.
+Suggestions of any contention for the top award were discussed in the segment while the PM was in the country meeting her Australian counterpart, Scott Morrison.

-The two heads met for bilateral talks that focused on the issue of deportations and citizenship late last week.
+The two prime ministers met for bilateral talks that focused on the issue of deportations and citizenship late last week.

-Although it has not officially been confirmed that Ardern is up for the prestigious award, several petitions from around the world have started to recognise her leadership after the mosque shootings in Christchurch earlier this year.
+Although it has not officially been confirmed that Ardern is up for the prestigious award, several petitions from around the world have started to recognise her leadership after the mosque shootings in Christchurch in March.

 Political commentator and Sky News Australia host Peta Credlin discussed the citizenship issue with experts before changing the subject to Ardern potentially getting the Nobel Peace Prize off the back of how she dealt with the Christchurch shootings on March 15.